 Thesis Boot Camp is an intensive and supportive writing environment for late-stage doctoral researchers.
-The core idea is to give you the necessary time, space, and encouragement to make significant progress on your first draft.
-It’s not designed to provide specific advice on editing, restructuring, or polishing a thesis – the focus is on overcoming writer’s block to produce a large number of words.
+The idea is to give you the necessary time, space, and encouragement to make significant progress on your first draft.
+It is not designed to provide specific advice on editing, restructuring, or polishing a thesis – the focus is on overcoming writer’s block to produce a large number of words.

 Support is provided through short tutorials, group discussion, and 1:1 consultations with the facilitators.
-Attendees are required to complete preparatory tasks to get the most out of the weekend.
+Attendees are required to complete preparatory tasks to get the most out of the event.

-The weekend is fully catered, but no overnight accommodation is available.
+The event is fully catered, but no overnight accommodation is available.

 The Thesis Boot Camp is a free event provided by the Bristol Doctoral College.
 You are an eligible Thesis Boot Camp recruit if you are: